ericwang05/BYU_043_Game/README.md

 # Introduction

 Hi.
 We are Benjamin Chen, Eric Wang, and Gursirat Singh, authors of this Tic Tac Toe game.
 There can be 1 player or 2 players, depending on what the user wants.
-Libraries used: random
+Libraries used: random.

 ## Features
 Additional features: